Bonsai Azalea Japonica (Rhododendron)

 • Ideal for cultivation in bright apartments, semi-shaded terraces, or greenhouses

-• Draws attention with its spectacular blooming and the sculptural form typical of bonsai
+• Attracts attention with its spectacular blooming and the sculptural form typical of bonsai

 Note: This plant is a seasonal flowering variety.
 During the cold season, it is sold without flowers: